simewu/networking-protocol-stress-tester/README.md

 # Networking Stress Tester

-This application allows Linux users to test the resilience of networking protocols to ensure reliability when real-world networking errors occur.
-By using the `tc` command's `netem` functionality, rules can be applied to a networking interface.
+This application allows Linux users the ability to test the resilience of networking protocols to ensure reliability when real-world networking errors occur.
+By using the `tc` command's `netem` function, rules can be applied to a networking interface.

 The scripts provided in this repository make it more user-friendly to use.

 The following functionalities are supported:
 * Packet delaying